• Skip to main content

 Every state is different as to what their minimum wage is.
 Many states have established their own minimum wage — which is usually higher than the federal minimum wage.

-States like California, and Oregon already had state minimum wages above that at $8.00 and $8.40 an hour.
-In my home state of Washington, the minimum wage is $8.55.
+However, a states minimum wage can vary.
+Like California, and Oregon already had state minimum wages above that at $15.50 and $15.45 an hour.
+In my home state of Washington, the minimum wage is $15.74.

 The nice thing about this is the fact that in situations where the federal state laws have different minimum wages, the higher wage always prevails.
 This works to the benefit of minimum wage workers, so employers cannot choose to pay the lower minimum wage.